daveWid/Owl/README.md

 ### Setup

-Before you can use the Message class you will need to supply a session driver that implements `\Owl\ISession`.
+Before you can use the Message class you will need to supply a session driver that implements `\Owl\Session`.
 If you are using the Kohana framework, a wrapper class for the internal `Session` class has been provided at `\Owl\Session\Kohana`.

 Once you have your session driver you will need to inject it into the class.